We love these healthy, low-calorie snacks!

 25. Watermelon Salad

-Sweet and savory flavors are often the most satisfying.
+Sweet and savory flavors are often the most satisfying pair with this Watermelon Salad.
 Try combining 1 cup watermelon cubes with 1 tablespoon crumbled goat cheese and 2 chopped leaves of fresh mint.

 Remember, all these snacks become healthier and more filling with a full, eight ounce class of water!
 For more grab n’ go ideas try these No-Bake-Bars or for tons of healthy recipes, pick up your SkinnyMs.
 Slow Cooker e-Book today!